techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 18. hp3.start();
 19. }
 20. }

-    a.
-When the application is run, thread hp1 will execute; threads hp2 and hp3 will never get the CPU.
+A. When the application is run, thread hp1 will execute; threads hp2 and hp3 will never get the CPU.

-    b.
-When the application is run, thread hp1 will execute to completion, thread hp2 will execute to completion, then thread hp3 will execute to completion.
+B. When the application is run, thread hp1 will execute to completion, thread hp2 will execute to completion, then thread hp3 will execute to completion.

-    c.
-When the application is run, all three threads (hp1, hp2, and hp3) will execute concurrently, taking time-sliced turns in the CPU.
+C. When the application is run, all three threads (hp1, hp2, and hp3) will execute concurrently, taking time-sliced turns in the CPU.

-    d.
-None of the above scenarios can be guaranteed to happen in all cases.
+D. None of the above scenarios can be guaranteed to happen in all cases.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: